Many homes in the UK are now choosing to dump their laptop or desktop PC in favour of an ultra-portable and lightweight touchscreen tablet.

 Can I print from my tablet?

 Most tablets don’t have a USB port to connect a printer like PCs and Macs do, but tablets running iOS, Android and Windows all have wi-fi printing capabilities.
 This means that if your printer is connected to the internet you’ll be able to print pages directly from your tablet.

 If you want to store lots of apps, games, photos, music and movies on a tablet you’ll need one with a lot of on-board memory.
 We’d advise at least a 32GB tablet if all of those memory-intensive files are to be stored on your device.

 If you prefer to stream content over the internet through services like Netflix and Spotify, then you can probably get away with a 16GB model.

 The amount of memory advertised sometimes differs from what you can actually use, so make sure to read the product details carefully.

-Many tablets have an SD card slot, which allows you to insert a card for up to 128GB of extra storage space.
+Many tablets have an SD card slot, which allows you to insert a card for extra storage space.

 But even if you get a low capacity tablet, you’ve always got cloud storage services such as BT Cloud which let you store photos, videos and more online – of course, these will only be accessible when you’re online though.

 Can I use the tablet for video chatting?